Farmworker led. Community powered.

 Our work alongside the CIW has radically transformed wages and conditions for farmworkers in the U.S. agricultural industry, and the Fair Food Program’s unique success has created a blueprint for implementing and enforcing human rights in global low-wage supply chains, known as the groundbreaking Worker-driven Social Responsibility model.

-Following the tremendous leadership of the CIW, the Alliance for Fair Food network’s tenacity, creativity, spirit and commitment play an integral role in securing victories for workers that are changing the landscape of human rights in U.S. Today, as the Fair Food Program grows and the Campaign for Fair Food sees a reach far greater than ever before, our mission remains to stand with farmworkers as they advance their struggle for justice and dignity.
+Following the tremendous leadership of the CIW, the campaign’s tenacity, creativity, spirit, and commitment play an integral role in securing victories for workers who are changing the landscape of human rights in U.S. Today, as the Fair Food Program grows and the Campaign for Fair Food sees a reach far greater than ever before, our mission remains to stand with farmworkers as they advance their struggle for justice and dignity.